-Trial Start Date 02/02/2023

-Trial End Date 03/02/2023

-Trial outcomes and explanation as to why the QuickTalker Freestyle is recommended John has been trialing a QuickTalker Freestyle SGD since 2/2/2023.
+Trial Start Date 12/29/2023 Trial End Date 01/30/2024 Trial outcomes and explanation as to why the QuickTalker Freestyle is recommended John has been trialing a QuickTalker Freestyle SGD since 12/29/2023.
 He has demonstrated the ability to independently communicate his wants and needs.
 When communication partners could not understand John verbally, he used his SGD to effectively communicate.
 This has significantly decreased his tendency to physically manipulate these partners and decrease behaviors associated with not being able to communicate effectively.
 John would greatly benefit from having his own dedicated SGD as the one he is currently using is not his own.
 His success during this trial indicates he is ready for a personal device to carry with him between school, home, and community settings.
+How was the recommended device utilized in home and community settings during the trial?
+At home and in the community, John is successfully using the SGD to request his wants and needs.
+His family reports him requesting familiar items without any prompting which has significantly decreased his communication breakdowns.
+While out in the community, John is starting to initiate conversation with peers and family members.
 Is the QuickTalker Freestyle safe, effective, and appropriate at this level of care?
-Yes

-Device Model QuickTalker Freestyle

-Prognosis Using the Above Outlined Device

-John has demonstrated significant progress toward the acquisition of functional communication skills through use of an SGD.
+Yes Device Model QuickTalker Freestyle Prognosis Using the Above Outlined Device John has demonstrated significant progress toward the acquisition of functional communication skills through use of an SGD.
 However, the device he has been trained on does not belong to him/his family and he is unable to use it outside of speech therapy sessions.
 The implementation of an SGD that he is able to use 24/7 would significantly improve his ability to communicate functional information and basic wants/needs across communication contexts.
 A QuickTalker Freestyle fulfills John's need for a device which travels with him across home, educational, and community contexts, allows for vocabulary growth as his language skills improve, and ease of access.
-John's prognosis for improved communicative function with continued skilled treatment and generalization of SGD is good-toexcellent based on his cognitive capacity, improving pragmatic skills, and prior success with AAC.
+John's prognosis for improved communicative function with continued skilled treatment and generalization of SGD is good- toexcellent based on his cognitive capacity, improving pragmatic skills, and prior success with AAC.
 Implementation of an SGD across communication contexts (home/social, school, therapy) improves the likelihood of his ability to develop functional communication skills and relate functional information will a wide variety of communication partners.